paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-153-regional-commissions.md

 <a id="section-15308"></a>
 ## § 15308.
+Transfer of funds among Federal agencies
+**(a) In General.—** Subject to subsection (c), for purposes of this subtitle, each Commission may transfer funds to and accept transfers of funds from other Federal agencies.

+**(b) Transfer of Funds to Other Federal Agencies.—** Funds made available to a Commission may be transferred to other Federal agencies if the funds are used consistently with the purposes for which the funds were specifically authorized and appropriated.

+**(c) Transfer of Funds From Other Federal Agencies.—** Funds may be transferred to any Commission under this section if—

+(1) the statutory authority for the funds provided by the Federal agency does not expressly prohibit use of funds for authorities being carried out by a Commission; and

+(2) the Federal agency that provides the funds determines that the activities for which the funds are to be used are otherwise eligible for funding under such a statutory authority.

+### Statutory Notes

+#### Prior Provisions
+A prior section 15308 was renumbered [section 15309 of this title](./chapter-153-regional-commissions.md#section-15309).

+<a id="section-15309"></a>
+## § 15309.
 Annual report
-**(a) In General.—** Not later than 90 days after the last day of each fiscal year, each Commission shall submit to the President and Congress a report on the activities carried out by the Commission under this subtitle in the fiscal year.
+**(a) In General.—** Not later than 180 days after the last day of each fiscal year, each Commission shall submit to the President and Congress a report on the activities carried out by the Commission under this subtitle in the fiscal year.

 **(b) Contents.—** The report shall include—